 All this has been achieved through the tireless work of Urban Outreach and partner agency volunteers who have helped with food collections, deliveries, sorting, shelf stocking and serving Pantry Members.

-We have a vision to roll-out our mobile Pantry to every poverty hot-spot in Bolton.
-We are working with social housing providers, churches, other community-based organisations and Bolton Council to achieve this.
+We have a vision to roll-out a choice-based Pantry-style service to reach every poverty hot-spot in Bolton.
+Since the pandemic we are in the process of reimagining how this might be best delivered.
+We are continuing our work with social housing providers, churches, other community-based organisations and Bolton Council to ensure no household or community is without an emergency life-line to essential food provision.